citp/privacy-policy-historical/g/gl/glo/glowforge.com.md

 Glowforge

-2944 First Avenue South
+2200 1st Avenue South

+1st Floor

-Seattle, WA 98122 USA
+Seattle, WA 98134 USA

 Glowforge has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Glowforge, please visit the BBB EU SAFE HARBOR web site at [www.bbb.org/us/safe-harbor-complaints](http://www.bbb.org/us/safe-harbor-complaints) for more information and to file a complaint.